Call for Editor-in-Chief

 The methodology followed by the Academy is highly recognized.
 We are convinced that our process is simply the best.
 Consider the following:

-• The Academy's Evidence Analysis process was recognized by JCAHO as exemplary of bring the best research to practice.
+• The Academy's Evidence Analysis process was recognized by JCAHO as exemplary of bringing the best research to practice.

 • The Academy's Evidence Analysis process was adapted by the FDA to assess the type of qualified health claim that can be put on food labels.